PaulaRahn/PaulaRahn.github.io/old-asd/data-shapes/README.md

   1. Call the function `setBackgroundWithObject` (already created for you), and pass in `data` as its only argument
   2. Set `animationDetails.displayType` to store `1`

 - **3b)** Find where TODO 3b is listed in your code.
 There, call your `handleStatic` function.
 It should take the current shape object as an argument.
-Check the below HINT for how to access the current shape, as it is *not* referring to the `currentShape` variable.

 > **HINT:** `dataShapes` is your array of shape objects.
 The current index being displayed is stored in a variable called `currentIndex`.
 How can you use that to get the correct object from your `dataShapes` array and pass it into `handleStatic`?